Investment Policy Statement

 - The Chairman of the Investment Committee will receive a draft of TI recommendations in advance of notification to the Committee.
 Committee members will receive the recommendation, electronically, after approval by the Chairman.
-In a change from prior procedure Committee members are invited to comment, but a vote for approval will not be sought.
+Committee members are invited to comment, but a vote for approval will not be sought.
 Strong objection by one or more voting Committee members will result in postponement of the investment until the next regularly scheduled Committee meeting, at which time the recommendation may, at the discretion of the Chairman, be discussed and voted upon.
 Alternatively, the Investment Office may, with the Chairman’s approval, convene a meeting of the executive committee to discuss the recommendation.

 - The Committee Chairman may instruct the Investment Office to sell or alter the size of TIs at any time after an initial investment The Investment Committee will receive notification at the time a TI is sold.

 - For asset allocation purposes TIs will not appear in a separate category.
 TIs will be reflected in the category best matching their investable universe (i.e. public equity, fixed, hedge, private equity, etc.).